We have information you must know before you buy the Corvette.

 The Chevrolet Corvette is a lot of fun to drive in any iteration.
 The LS3 V8 engine sounds great, and its low, throaty roar is accompanied by thrilling acceleration.
 Stand on the gas and even the automatic will chirp the rear tires when it shifts into second.

-To put the Corvette's performance in perspective, understand that the least-powerful engine available makes 430 horsepower.
-The Corvette can accelerate from 0 to 60 mph in 4.2 seconds and cover the standing quarter-mile in 12.5 seconds.
-That's quicker than a Porsche 911 Carrera or Jaguar XK8 and comparable to a Ferrari F430.
+With 430 horsepower, the Corvette can accelerate from 0 to 60 mph in 4.2 seconds and cover the standing quarter-mile in 12.5 seconds.
 There's lots of torque at all engine speeds, and throttle response is very willing.
 This thing goes, and it boasts a top speed of 190 mph.
-We haven't experienced 190 mph, but on a tight racing circuit we found this latest-generation Corvette much easier to drive than older models.
-Today's Corvette is easier to drive hard into the turns, braking hard, then powering out under hard acceleration.
+We haven't experienced 190 mph, but on a tight racing circuit we found the Corvette easy to drive at speed.

 In the handling department, the Corvette is agile and easy to toss around, benefits of its light weight, trim proportions and refined suspension.
 The Coupe weighs a trim 3,208 pounds.

 We liked the standard suspension and would not hesitate to order a Corvette so equipped.
 Ride quality is firm but quite pleasant, not harsh.
 It offers great handling, even on a racing circuit.
 There's almost no body lean when cornering hard.
 In short, the cheapest, most basic Corvette is a great car.
-No need to step up any further.
+There is no need to step up any further.
 But we're well beyond need here, so why stop here?

 The F55 Magnetic Selective Ride Control covers both ends of the spectrum, offering the best of both worlds; a very similar setup is used on Ferrari's most expensive models.
 The driver can switch between Touring and Sport modes, each of which adjusts shock damping automatically according to driving conditions.
 In the Touring mode, the suspension varies damping from very soft when poking along to something close to the Grand Sport's stiffness when driven hard; these adjustments in damping happen very rapidly.
 Touring mode felt a little softer to us than the standard suspension on a country road.
 It filters vibration well, but it verged on feeling a tad floaty in some situations.
 Switching to Sport mode raises the floor (but not the ceiling) in terms of firmness, so you feel road vibration more.
 Still, it's not harsh.
 All in all, Magnetic Selective Ride Control is a great setup.
 It comes with fade- and moisture-resistant cross-drilled brake rotors.
 Choosing between the standard and electronic suspensions is problematic only because it gives us a choice.
 If they gave us one or the other, we'd be perfectly happy, but true performance junkies will probably prefer the Grand Sport setup.